Simulating Open Quantum Systems Using Hamiltonian Simulations: Introduction

 As the range of applications for the Lindblad dynamics continues to expand, it becomes increasingly important to develop efficient and robust simulation methodologies.
-Classical simulation algorithms \cite{breuer2002theory,biele2012stochastic,li2020exponential,CL21} are often hindered by a complexity that scales polynomially with Hilbert space dimension, resulting in exponential cost relative to the system size (such as the number of spins or qubits).
+Classical simulation algorithms \cite{breuer2002theory,biele2012stochastic,li2020exponential,CL21} are often hindered by a complexity that scales polynomially with the Hilbert-space dimension, resulting in exponential cost relative to the system size (such as the number of spins or qubits).
 In this context, quantum algorithms have emerged as promising alternatives that may reduce the cost exponentially.
-However, many of the current algorithms~\cite{KBG11,CL17,CW17,LW22,schlimgen2022quantum,chifang2023quantum}, particularly when high-order accuracy is required, can require many ancilla qubits, complicated quantum control logic for clock registers, and involved amplitude amplification procedure.
+However, many of the current algorithms~\cite{KBG11,CL17,CW17,LW22,schlimgen2022quantum,chifang2023quantum}, particularly when high-order accuracy is required, can require many ancilla qubits, complicated quantum control logic for clock registers, and an involved amplitude-amplification procedure.
 These algorithms are thus much more intricate to implement compared to those designed for Hamiltonian simulation~\cite{berry2007efficient,berry2014exponential,Low2019hamiltonian,GilyenSuLowEtAl2019}.

 This paper presents a novel approach to simulating the Lindblad equation.
 Our method leverages the intimate relationship between Lindblad dynamics, stochastic differential equations (SDEs), and Hamiltonian simulations.
 We show that, by adding extra ancilla qubits, the Lindblad dynamics can be incorporated into a unitary dynamics in a larger Hilbert space.
 Moreover, the unitary dynamics can be simulated using a quantum circuit that only involves Hamiltonian simulation and tracing out the ancilla qubits (see \cref{fig:circuit}).
 In this work, we present a systematic approach for constructing this unitary map and the corresponding Hamiltonian.
 Compared to other Lindblad simulation methods~\cite{wang2013solovay,CW17,CL17}, our proposed method has several distinct features: